Couple discusses genetic disorders and infertility | RSCNJ | Eatontown, NJ

 Treatment of these diseases is currently beyond the scope of fertility medicine.

 Genetic diseases are a complex topic, and the information here is meant only as an overview of the topic.
-If you and your partner believe you may be prone to genetic risks as parents, further research is warranted, as is the possibility of genetic counseling.
+If you and your partner believe you may be prone to genetic risks as parents, further research is warranted, as is the possibility of pre-conception genetic counseling.

-Genetic counselors work as part of a health care team, providing information and support to families affected by or at risk of a genetic disorder.
+Genetic counselors work as part of a healthcare team, providing information and support to families affected by or at risk of a genetic disorder.
 They help to identify families at possible risk of a genetic disorder, gather and analyze family history and inheritance patterns, calculate risks of recurrence and provide information about genetic testing and related procedures.

-Genetic counselors can help families to understand the cultural, personal, and familial implications of genetic risks by providing supportive counseling services, serving as patient advocates, and referring families to other health professionals and or services.
+Genetic counselors can help families to understand the cultural, personal and familial implications of genetic risks by providing supportive counseling services, serving as patient advocates, and referring families to other health professionals and or services.

-The most common indications for genetic counseling include advanced maternal age, family history of a genetic condition, and suspected diagnosis of a genetic condition.
 For more information or to find a genetic counselor in your area, please visit the National Society of Genetic Counselors.

 Listen to the latest “Fertility Talk” podcasts from our doctors.